 This shows a bar for each unique syslog message code, in descending total count order.
-Within each bar, it shows the count of relevant messages per ip address.
+Within each bar, it shows the count of relevant messages per IP address.

-So for instance, the IP addresses for the bottom two rectangles on the left have the highest UPDOWN bounced interface message counts.
+So, for instance, the IP addresses for the bottom two rectangles on the left have the highest UPDOWN bounced interface message counts.

-The legend on the right is a bit hard to correlate with the colored rectangles.
-But if you hover the cursor, you get the necessary info, as shown below:
+The legend on the right is a bit hard to correlate with the colored rectangles, but if you hover the cursor, you get the necessary info, as shown below: